jzabroski/Home/Books/ThinkAgain/README.md

 Superforecasters shows that the best forecasters revise their predictions only a few more times than non-superforecasters, and were willing to update their beliefs as new evidence came in.

+### Transform the pain of being wrong - Kjirste

+> One of Kjirste's biggest misses was her forecast for the 2016 U.S. presidential election, where she bet on Hillary Clinton to beat Donald Trump.
+> -- Adam Grant